hasanshahriar32/thinkscribe-backend/src/docs/tech_docs.md

   `utils/log.ts`
   This function allows you to **manually log important events** from anywhere in the application.

-## Integrating With External Services
+## Integrating With External Service APIs

-(Outline how the app integrates with third-party APIs, services like AWS, Auth0, etc.)
+To interact with external services via their APIs, this project uses an Axios instance named apiClient.
+This instance is configured in the `/src/api-client.ts` file and is already integrated with the audit logging system to track API requests and responses.

+By using the apiClient, you ensure that all external API calls are logged for auditing purposes.

 ## 👨‍💻 Author